bhoyem/recipe-app/README.md

 ## Available Scripts

-You will need to be running two scrips in two separate terminal tabs / windows.
+You will need to be running two scripts in two separate terminal tabs / windows.

 One will be for for running the Flask server, and the other for the React server.